DC Improv: Frequently Asked Questions / Policies

 My friends and I bought tickets separately.
 Can we sit together?

 Yes.
 Call the Improv (202-296-7008 x0) ahead of time and tell us which other people you want to be seated with.
-You must call before 4 p.m. the day of your show.
-This is absolutely necessary if you want to sit together for a "late" show (usually a 9:00, 9:30, 9:45 or 11:00 showtime), as those shows have assigned seating.
+Please note that we might not be able to accommodate requests made the day of the show .
+This is absolutely necessary if you want to sit together for a "late" show in our main room (usually a 9:00, 9:30, 9:45 or 11:00 showtime), as those shows have assigned seating.

 Will I have a table to myself?

 The smallest tables at the Improv seat four, and when shows are sold out or crowded we have to use most of the seats.
 That means you might share a table with another party during the show.
 Make new friends!
-(PLEASE NOTE: While COVID restrictions are in effect, we are only selling tables, not individual tickets.
-If you are buying tickets for a show during COVID restrictions, your group will have a table to itself.)
+(PLEASE NOTE: Some shows have "reserved" seating available, where you are buying out an entire table.
+If you get a reserved seating ticket, you will have a table to yourself.)

 Does the DC Improv have a dress code?